NYUAD-CRC/crc-docs/source/hpc/OOD.rst

 Connection to OOD
 ------------------

-To Access Jubail interactive interface go to this `link <https://ood.hpc.abudhabi.nyu.edu>`_, enter yout NetID and password and press **Log in with your NYU account**.
+To Access Jubail interactive interface go to this link https://ood.hpc.abudhabi.nyu.edu , enter your NetID and password and press **Log in with your NYU account**.

     .. image:: ./img/OOD_connection.png